federicaterramagra1/SFIadvancedmodels-multiple/README.md

 ## Projects structure

 This project is structured as follows:
+- `requirements.txt`: packages to install in a virtual environment to run the application
 - `main.py`: The main entry point for our application.
-It performs FI campaigns and save the OFM and the outputs (golden and faulty)
+It performs fault list generations, FI campaigns where it saves the OFM and the outputs (golden and faulty) and a final FI analysis
-- `SETTINGS.py`: Configuration file
+- `SETTINGS.py`: Configuration file to set preferences
 - `utils.py`: Utility functions and helper modules
 - `faultManager/`: Contains the files used to manage the FI campaigns
 - `ofmapManager/`: Saves the OFM of the golden network
-- `smartlayers/`: Contains the file usefull to save the faulty OFM
 - `dlModels/`: Directory where models and weights are stored

 # Setup